Arman511/CS3528/README.md

 ## How to Run

--   To run the project, execute the following command:
+-   To run the project, execute the following command (make sure the `.env` is set):

     -   On macOS/Linux:
         ```